-- Healthy Dining Guide of Carroll County
+Healthy Dining Guide of Carroll County

   The Healthy Dining Guide of Carroll County is a collaborative project of the Prevention & Intervention Leadership Team.
 In 2007, with sponsorship from the Tobacco Coalition of the Carroll County Cigarette Restitution Fund Program, the first Dining Guide recognized 15 Carroll County restaurants for offering at least 80% of our required healthy food options as well as smoke-free dining.
-These restaurants were presented with an “Award of Excellence,” and each proudly displays a “Healthy Dining Establishment” decal.
-The second (2008) Dining Guide listed 26 restaurants with healthy food options, and marked the ones that identifed the healthier options on their menu.
-New in the third edition, issued in 2010, were Gold, Silver, and Bronze Awards to identify restaurants that are outstanding in providing healthy options.
-The fourth (2012) edition lists 25 restaurants meeting the Dining Guide criteria, and indicates those that offer vegetarian entrees and use locally produced foods.
-The Healthy Dining Guide includes a complete list of “healthy” restaurants and shows the healthy menu criteria that must be met for inclusion in this guide.
+These restaurants were presented with an “Award of Excellence,” and a “Healthy Dining Establishment” decal for display.
+The second (2008) Dining Guide listed 26 restaurants with healthy food options, and identified the restaurants that indicate healthier options on their menu.
+Now in its 5th edition, the 2015 Healthy Dining Guide lists 21 restaurants meeting healthy dining criteria, and indicates those that offer vegetarian entrees, offer kid-friendly options, and use locally produced foods.
+The Healthy Dining Guide includes a complete list of qualifying restaurants and shows the healthy menu criteria that must be met for inclusion in this guide.
 It also gives tips for eating healthy when eating out.

   Sun Safety / Skin Cancer Prevention